 Van Moppes Diamonds

 Van Moppes Diamonds (est. 1877) was a world-famous diamond-polishing factory in Amsterdam.
 Together with Coster Diamonds and Gassan Diamonds, they formed the Diamond Foundation Amsterdam to promote ‘the City of Diamonds’.

 In 1995, Coster incorporates Van Moppes Diamonds.
 Due to events like terrorism and Sars in the Far East, there were not enough visitors.
 This meant Coster Diamonds was obliged to close the Van Moppes factory, in 2005.
 But there is more to the story than a simple take-over.
 Van Moppes and Coster became a family.
-To this day, a lot of former Van Moppes staff still works at Royal Coster Diamonds.
+To this day, a lot of former Van Moppes staff still work at Royal Coster Diamonds.

 In 1877, Mr. David Levie van Moppes founded the factory in the backyard of his home at the “Plantage Middenlaan 16”.
 Soon after the establishment, David kept enlarging the house.
 He added a fourth floor to the building and increased the number of polishing wheels.
 A few years later, Mr. Van Moppes bought the adjacent house (number 14) and incorporated this real estate in his polishing factory.

 From family business to international corporation

 Under David’s management, the Van Moppes Diamond polishing factory flourished.
 The energetic David employed many other relatives in the Amsterdam enterprise.
 His five sons already moved in the best circles of the Paris diamond world.
 Hermanus van Moppes, David’s father, represented the company in Belgium and France.
 Before the outbreak of WOII, he established production facilities in the Belgium capital where his oldest son learned the trade in every detail.

 The war changed everything